tvasdek/sos/README.md

 ---

-*Built with Claude by [Theo Vasdekis](https://github.com/tvasdek) — because our people deserve to feel safe.*
+*Built with Claude Code by [Theo Vasdekis](https://github.com/tvasdek) — because our people deserve to feel safe.*